 What else is there to consider when choosing a KiwiSaver fund?

-- You are only able to belong to one KiwiSaver scheme, but most providers will allow you to split your investment across multiple fund types.
-This gives you the option to split your funds across risk levels, depending on when and for what reason you intend to withdraw the KiwiSaver funds.
-For example, you might put money you plan to spend in the next few years in a less risky fund, such as a defensive or cash fund, and then allocate some long-term funds in a riskier fund, such as a balanced or growth fund.
+- You are only able to belong to one KiwiSaver scheme, but most providers allow you to split your investment across multiple fund types.
+This gives you the option to split your funds across risk levels.
+For example, you might put money you plan to spend in the next few years in a less risky fund, such as a defensive or cash fund, and then allocate some long-term funds to a riskier fund, such as a balanced or growth fund.

-- What do you plan to withdraw your funds from KiwiSaver for?
+- Are you using KiwiSaver to help save for a first home?
 If you plan to withdraw funds to put towards a first home deposit, it’s likely you plan to withdraw your funds in a shorter time-frame than you would if you were using it only as a retirement savings scheme.
 In this instance, choosing a fund with less risk is a more precautionary approach.

 Enjoy reading this article?